Tarong Homestead: Early history

 Tarong Homestead was established in about 1842 with the arrival of James Borthwick to the South Burnett region.
 Soon after the run was acquired by Borthwick's manager, George Clapperton, who retained the property until his death in 1875 when it was transferred to his estate.
 Tarong Homestead remains in the ownership of the Clapperton family.

 In late 1842, John James Malcolm Borthwick, from Buaraba Homestead near Ipswich, and William Elliott Oliver, visited Taromeo Homestead on their way north seeking land for establishing pastoral runs.
-After leaving Taromeo, Oliver soon discovered land on which he established Nanango Station and Borthwick continued northward where he decided upon 260 square miles of land which was to become Tarong Station.
+After leaving Taromeo, Oliver soon discovered land on which he established Nanango Station and Borthwick continued northward where he decided upon 260 square miles of land that was to become Tarong Station.

-Although he is believed to have established Tarong by the end of 1842, Borthwick did not receive official notification in 1850 of the acceptance of his tender for the 27,400 acres comprising the Tarong run, two years after the Burnett Pastoral District was established.
+Although he is believed to have established Tarong by the end of 1842, Borthwick did not receive official notification in 1850 of the acceptance of his tender for 27,400 acres comprising the Tarong run, two years after the Burnett Pastoral District was established.
 A depasturing license was issued to Borthwick and Oliver by the New South Wales Government in 1844 (the separation of Queensland not occurring until 1859).
 Borthwick seems to have spent very little time at Tarong from an early date soon after its establishment, leaving the day-to-day running of the property to his manager George Clapperton.

-In 1857 Clapperton acquired the lease of the property and it is through a series of diaries, journals, ledgers and letterbooks kept by him that a record of much of the history of Tarong Station after the mid-1850s is kept.
+In 1857 Clapperton acquired the lease of the property and it is through a series of diaries, journals, ledgers and letterbooks kept by him that much of the recorded history of Tarong Station after the mid-1850s is kept.
 Clapperton was a prominent local citizen, involved with most local activities, including lobbying the government for the laying out of a township at Nanango.
 During Clapperton's ownership Tarong changed from principally a sheep station, to a sheep-and-cattle station in the 1870s, and under his son's ownership to a cattle station toward the end of the nineteenth century reflecting the region's future prominence in cattle production.